FredericoIsaac/Case-Studies/Data_Structure_Algorithms/notes.md

 ######  Remove() remove a nove

+Pseudocode

+Linked List:

+1. Create two pointers (pointer 1 points to the head, points 2 point to the head next)
+2. Advnce until point2 find the target
+3. Create another pointer (pointer3) that points to the node that point2 is poiting
+4. Advance point2 to target next
+5. pointer1 to point to node that pointer2 is aiming
+6. Remove pointer 3

         def remove(self, value):
             """ Delete the first node with the desired data. """ if self.head is None: